Murder of Bobby Kent: Murder

 Despite the failed attempt, Connelly still wanted Kent dead.
 Seeking assistance, she contacted a self-proclaimed hitman named Derek Kaufman (aged 20), who had been recommended by a friend of Willis.
 The group met Kaufman at his home in Rolling Oaks.
 They wanted him to get a gun so they could kill Kent that night, but Kaufman told them he could not procure a weapon that quickly.
 Willis, Connelly, Semenec and Swallers then went back to Connelly's house and were joined by her cousin, Derek Dzvirko (aged 19).
 The group continued to discuss their plans, and ultimately decided to go ahead with murdering Kent the next night, with Kaufman's assistance.

 Late on the night of July 14, 1993, the seven met at Puccio's house and finalized their plans.
 Puccio contacted Kent and convinced him to come out with the group that night, with the promise that they would race their cars and that Willis wanted to have sex with him again.
 The group assembled their weapons: between them, they had two knives, a lead pipe, and a baseball bat.
 Around 11:30 p.m., they picked Kent up from his home and headed out to a construction site.

 When they arrived at the site, Willis, in accordance with the plan, took Kent off to a secluded spot where they were talking.
 Swallers joined them there.
 While she and Willis distracted Kent, Semenec came up and stabbed Kent in the back of the neck with a knife.
 When Kent asked for Puccio's help, Puccio stuck a knife in Kent's stomach.
 Kent yelled out an apology, but Puccio continued to stab him.
 When Kent tried to flee, Puccio, Semenec, and Derek Kaufman followed him and continued wounding him.
 Puccio then slit Kent's throat and hit his head against the ground.
 Kaufman then approached and hit Kent in the head with the baseball bat, which was the final blow.
 After this, Dzvirko, Semenec, Puccio, and Kaufman helped dump Kent's body on the edge of the shore of the marsh, in the belief that alligators would eat the decaying body.

 Aftermath

 In the days following the crime, many of the conspirators confessed to various other people.
 Connelly confessed to her mother, who contacted her sister, Dzvirko's mother.
-Together, the two mothers called in their brother, Joe Scrima (uncle to the young Connelly and Dzvirko), who had friends in the police department and who they thought would know what to do.
-Scrima's friends put them in touch with Detective Frank Ilarraza of the Broward County Sheriff's Office, and a cooperative Dzvirko confessed everything.
+Together, the two mothers called in their brother, Joe Scrima (uncle to the young Connelly and Dzvirko), who had friends in the police department they thought would know what to do.
+Scrima's friends put them in touch with Detective Frank Ilarraza of the Broward County Sheriff's Office, and Dzvirko confessed everything.
 As proof, he led Ilarraza to Kent's body.